-rectifier (including the current probe) with a 50 Ω rf load.
+A circuit that aids in calibrating the oscilloscope was developed.
+The circuit was built on a similar board to the rectifier and consists of the same input LC filter of the rectifier (including the current probe) with a 50 Ω RF load.
 The circuit was tuned appropriately at the fundamental switching frequency so that at 30 MHz the impedance seen at the input is a pure 50 Ω resistive load.
-Figure 6 shows the input voltage and current of the calibration circuit.
-The calibration circuit is connected to the power amplifier and driven by a small amount of power and the delay on the current and voltage probes is adjusted so that the signals overlap and have zero phase shift between them.
-This sets the scope to the zero phase or resistive impedance: any variation of the phase will be caused by the rectifier circuit.
+Figure 11 shows the input voltage and current of the calibration circuit.
+The calibration circuit is connected to the power amplifier and driven by a small amount of power and the delay on the current and voltage probes is adjusted so that the signals overlap and have zero phase or resistive impedance: any variation of the phase will be caused by the rectifier circuit.

-Figures 7 and 8 show the experimental results for the high-capacitance rectifier.
+Figures 12 and 13 show the experimental results for the high-capacitance rectifier.
 Simulation results are also plotted; the simulation is ideal, including only a linear device capacitance of 47 pF, and does not include parasitic inductances, diode forward drop, output voltage increase with power due to zener diode impedance or other non-idealities.
-The plot shows that the maximum impedance phase is 30°, which confirms our expected value from the design plots in section II (predicted values of 30° for operation from 1.5 W to 15 W).
-Figure 9 shows the measured diode voltage and input current at full power.
-The measured peak diode voltage is 42 V, which is very close to the value of 38 V predicted using Fig. 3 for this design.
+The plot shows that the max impedance phase is 30°, which confirms our expected value from the design plots in section III (predicted values of 30° for operation from 1.5 W to 15 W).
+Figure 14 shows the measured diode voltage and input current at full power.
+The measured peak diode voltage is 42 V, which is very close to the value of 38 V predicted using Fig. 4 for this design.
 It is suspected that this small deviation is due to the increase in output voltage (above 12 V) owing to the nonzero impedance of the zener bank load.
-A simulation that includes the output voltage increase to 13 V at full power shows the peak diode voltage is increased to 40 V. This confirms our expected value of peak diode voltage based on the design plots from section II.
+A simulation that includes the output voltage increase to 13 V at full power shows the peak diode voltage is increased to 40 V. This confirms our expected value of peak diode voltage based on the design plots from section III.

-Figure 6.
+Figure 11.
 Calibration circuit voltage (dark blue) and current (light blue) waveforms.
 The oscilloscope is calibrated so that the waveforms are in phase with a 50 Ω load at 30 MHz.

-Figure 7.
-Input impedance phase vs. output power for the high-capacitance rectifier circuit described in Table I. The red curve is the measured experimental data and the blue curve is the simulation data.
+Figure 12.
+Input impedance phase vs. output power for the highcapacitance rectifier circuit described in Table II.
+The red curve is the measured experimental data and the blue curve is the simulation data.
 The maximum absolute phase magnitude over the specified power range is 30°.